-If we accept that genetic improvement comes mainly from the selection of superior sires, then the ultimate test of the value of scanning is the relative ranking of sires based on scanning and on carcase measures.
-Beef CRC, conducted experiments examining sires from seven different breeds which were used in commercial herds and in seedstock (stud) herds concurrently.
-Calves from the commercial herds were grown out and slaughtered and carcase IMF measured.
+If we accept that genetic improvement comes mainly from the selection of superior sires, then the ultimate test of the value of scanning is the relative ranking of sires based on scanning and on carcass measures.
+The Cooperative Research Centre for Cattle and Beef Quality (Beef CRC), conducted experiments examining sires from seven different breeds which were used in commercial herds and in seedstock (stud) herds concurrently.
+Calves from the commercial herds were grown out and slaughtered and carcass IMF measured.
 Calves from the seedstock herds were grown out as entire males and females and scanning was performed on them at appropriate ages.
 Scanning was carried out by contractors who had passed an accreditation test as described below.

-The genetic correlations between scanned heifer IMF and carcase IMF are high, ranging from 0.45 to 0.77.
-The corresponding genetic correlations between scanned bull IMF and carcase IMF are not as favourable, and one may question the value of scanning young bulls.
-However if the minimum IMF% analysed is set at 1.5% then the genetic correlations between heifer and bull scans with carcase IMF improves.
+The genetic correlations between scanned heifer IMF and carcass IMF are moderate to high, ranging from 0.45 to 0.77 (Reverter et. al. 2001).
+The corresponding genetic correlations between scanned bull IMF and carcass IMF are not as favourable, and one may question the value of scanning young bulls.
+However if the minimum IMF% analysed is set at 1.5% then the genetic correlations between heifer and bull scans with carcass IMF improves.

-The genetic correlation between scanned and carcase IMF is a measure of how well ultrasound information will rank sires on the basis of chemically analysed IMF after slaughter.
-The results presented above show that heifer scans are quite valuable for ranking the sires but that bull information can be less useful.
+The genetic correlation between scanned and carcass IMF is a measure of how well ultrasound information will rank sires on the basis of chemically analysed IMF after slaughter.
+The results presented above show that heifer scans are quite valuable for ranking sires but that bull information can be less useful.
 The difference between the heifer and the bull information has lead to scans from the two sexes being analysed as different traits in BREEDPLAN.

-Which Animals Should be Scanned?
+Which animals should be scanned?

-The best information comes from groups of animals that are expressing differences in IMF, while still being managed as a contemporary group.
+The best information comes from groups of animals that are expressing differences within their contemporary group.
 As IMF and subcutaneous fat depth are correlated, it is possible to specify fat depth criteria which are associated with the minimum recommended IMF levels at which scanning should be carried out.
-If animals are scanned with low levels of body fat there will be little difference in subcutaneous fat depth and IMF.
-Animals, therefore, have to be managed and fed in a way that allows them to express IMF differences prior to scanning.
+If animals are scanned with low levels of body fat there will be no difference in subcutaneous fat and little difference in IMF.
+Animals, therefore, have to be managed and fed to allow them to express IMF differences prior to scanning.